-mioty® for smart metering at Munich Airport
+mioty® for Smart Metering at Munich Airport

 The FutureIOT joint research project develops IoT solutions for practical challenges in the “City.digital” and “Agriculture.digital” project domains.
 Robust radio transmission is provided by the mioty® LPWAN technology.